Milen Gamakov: 2015–16 season

 For Botev, the 2015–16 season was marked with a lot of managerial changes.
 Despite this, Gamakov was regularly included in the starting lineup.
-In February 2016, due to a lot of injuries of his team mates, Nikolay Kostov started using Gamakov as a central defender.
+In February 2016, due to a lot of injuries of his teammates, Nikolay Kostov started using Gamakov as a central defender.

 On 13 March 2016, Gamakov played as a midfielder and scored one of the goals in a 3–1 win over Cherno More Varna.

 Lechia Gdańsk

 In June 2016, Gamakov signed with Polish Ekstraklasa side Lechia Gdańsk.
 He spent the second half of the 2016–17 season on loan at Ruch Chorzów.

 Slavia Sofia

 On 1 June 2018, Gamakov signed a two-year contract with Slavia Sofia.

 Belasitsa Petrich

 In June 2025, he joined B PFG club Belasitsa Petrich.

 International career

 Under-21

 Gamakov made him international debut for Bulgaria U21 in a 3–1 friendly win against Azerbaijan, with Gamakov scoring in the additional time.

 Antoni Zdravkov was appointed manager of the under-21 team in October 2014 and selected Gamakov as the new captain.

 Gamakov missed the game against Wales due to a ban.
 In the next game, on 9 June 2015, he played 90 minutes during a 1–0 win in a friendly game over Cyprus.

 In September 2015, Gamakov was in the starting lineup for a 0–2 away victory over Romania and a 3–0 home win over Luxembourg.
 He was the captain of the team and played 90 minutes in both games.

 On 25 March 2016, Gamakov was in the starting lineup as a captain for the goalless draw with Wales.
 Four days later, on 29 March, he played in another goalless draw, this time against Luxembourg.

 On 21 May 2016, Gamakov was in the starting lineup during the 0–1 defeat from France.
-On 6 June he played during the 0-2 defeat in a friendly game from Norway U21.
+On 6 June he played during the 0–2 defeat in a friendly game from Norway U21.